dwarvesf/playground/Engineering/Mobile/UIKit Builder pattern.md

 date: 2022-08-05
 ---

 SwiftUI introduces a way to write UI code declaratively.
 Can we use the same paradigm with UIKit?
 We will show you how.

-There are two parts of this tutorial: "How can we build a UI using Builder pattern" and "How can we wrap the container element using Swift builder?"
+In this tutorial, we will explain how to create a user interface using the builder pattern, and [[UIKit Builder pattern|the second part]] will show how to wrap a container element in Swift builder.
 In the end of this tutorial, you will be able to build UIs like this one:

 ![[ios_uikit_builder_pattern_banner.png]]